Walgreens The Thread

 White superficial onychomycosis

-Caused by molds like Fusarium or Acremonium, this fungal nail infection accounts for a smaller percentage of nail infections and only affects the top layer of the nail.
+Mostly caused by dermatophytes and less commonly by nondermatophyte molds or yeast, this type of fungal nail infection accounts for a smaller percentage of nail infections and only affects the top layer of the nail.
 It starts as white spots, which may spread across the nail and make it rough or crumbly.
 Spots may become flaky and pitted.

 Candida infections

 In some cases, fungal nail infections are caused by yeast, another type of fungus.
 The most common culprit is a Candida infection, which generally occurs in the fingernails.
-It often occurs on nails damaged by injury or infection and is more common in people who soak their hands in water frequently.
-Yeast infections of the nails generally start near the cuticle, causing it to become red, tender and swollen.
+Yeast infections of the nails generally start near the cuticle or tissue around the nail (paronychia), causing it to become red, tender and swollen.

 Is nail fungus dangerous?